TheRobBrennan/introduction-to-neo4j/07-getting-more-out-of-neo4j/README.md

 Select the correct answers.

-[ ] unique values for a property of a node
+[ X ] unique values for a property of a node
 [ ] unique values for a property of a relationship
-[ ] a node must have a certain set of properties with values [ ] a relationship must have a certain set of properties with values
+[ X ] a node must have a certain set of properties with values [ X ] a relationship must have a certain set of properties with values

 ### Question 3